Contents

 Install on your VPS server

-For under $10 p/m you can host Operational in a rock-solid environment.
+For under $10 p/m you can host Operational on a rock-solid virtual private server(VPS).

 Install on a fresh VPS server

-This is the fasted method to install Operational.
-This method requires that
+This is the fastest method to install Operational.
+This method requires that:

 - You have setup a VPS server and are logged in as root